sammyhenningsson/shaf/README.md

 Note: You can also add custom migrations, see [Customizations](#Customizations)

 ## Routing/Controllers
 As usual with Sinatra applications routes are declared together with the controller code rather than in a separate file (as with Rails).
-All controllers SHOULD be subclasses of `BaseController` found in `api/controllers/base_controller.rb` (which was created along with the project).
+All controllers should be subclasses of `BaseController` found in `api/controllers/base_controller.rb` (which was created along with the project).
 Controllers generated with `shaf generate` uses two extensions, `Shaf::ResourceUris` and `Shaf::Authorize`.

 #### Shaf::ResourceUris